Given the following compounds, which of the indicated protons is ... | Study Prep in Pearson+

 Multiple Choice

 Given the following compounds, which of the indicated protons is most acidic?
-(A) (proton on the carboxylic acid), (B) (proton on the hydroxyl group), (C) (proton on the amino group), (D) (proton on the methyl group)
+(A) (B) (C) (D)

 A